- 1 lime

 - 4 white tortillas*

 1. Finely grate the zest from the lime and tip into a bowl.
 Squeeze in the juice.
 Add 1 tbsp caster sugar and 1 tsp sea salt.
 Stir to mix.

 2. Peel and finely slice the red onion.
 Stir into the lime pickling brine.
 Leave to marinate for 30 mins.

 3. Finely slice the lettuce into shreds.
-Halve the pepper.
-Scoop out the sides and white bits.
+Halve the red pepper.
+Scoop out the seeds and white pith.
 Finely slice it.

 4. Chop the fish into bite-size chunks.
 Pop in a bowl with 1 tsp cumin, a pinch of chilli powder and some salt and pepper.
 The chilli powder is hot, so use as much or as little as you like.
 Turn to coat in the spices.

 5. Set your oven to its lowest temperature.
 Wrap the tortillas up in a square of foil and pop them in the oven to just warm through a little.